Plenty

 Solution

-The challenge was making invisible energy tangible enough to manage.
 A gamified energy management app that transforms spoon theory into a tangible, visual experience.
-Users allocate their daily energy as "plots" and watch crops grow as they complete tasks—making energy consumption visible and manageable in real-time.
+Users allocate their daily energy as "plots" and watch crops grow as they complete tasks-making energy consumption visible and manageable in real-time.

-Design Principles
+Design

 Every design decision returned to a fundamental question: how do you create a system that supports users without adding to their cognitive load?
-The answer emerged through three guiding principles that shaped the app
+The answer emerged through three guiding principles that shaped the app.

 Neurodivergent individuals struggle to recognize energy depletion in real-time, making it nearly impossible to pace themselves before hitting burnout.